What Is Titanium?

 It helps to identify the distinguishing features of titanium metal.
 Below are some characteristics to be looked for:

-1. Purity: Titanium marked “commercially pure” or “CP titanium” is highly alloyed.
-The metal is comprised of titanium and does not have excessive other alloys or impurities.
+- Purity: Titanium marked “commercially pure” or “CP titanium” is highly alloyed.
+The metal is composed of titanium and contains no excessive amounts of other alloys or impurities.

-2. Grade: There are several grades of titanium, each with its intended purpose.
-The most used are pure titanium, CP grades 1 to 4, a high-level range showing excellent corrosion resistance for many applications.
+- Grade: There are several grades of titanium, each with its intended purpose.
+The most commonly used are pure titanium and CP grades 1 to 4, which span a high-strength range with excellent corrosion resistance for many applications.

-3. Uniformity: Quality titanium should have the same color and texture throughout, free of discoloration, cracks, and pitting, among other things.
+- Uniformity: High-quality titanium should exhibit uniform color and texture throughout, with no discoloration, cracks, or pitting, among other imperfections.

-4. Weight: Among the metals, titanium is appreciated for its lower density.
-Therefore, quality titanium metal should be relatively lighter than its contemporaries of the exact dimensions.
+- Weight: Among metals, titanium is valued for its low density.
+Therefore, high-quality titanium should be relatively lighter than its contemporaries with the same dimensions.

-5. Certification: Buy titanium from reputable dealers who offer certification documents that can validate the authenticity of the purchased metal.
+- Certification: Purchase titanium from reputable dealers who provide certification documents verifying the metal’s authenticity.

 What are the Benefits of Pure Titanium?